erickbytes/divbull/divbull.com/content/blog/Live-Your-Life-Like-it-is-a-Business.md

 Take some chances on opportunities with possiblity for outsized gain.
 The moonshots aka "other bets" division at Google is an example of how they allocated to longshot bets outside their core competency at the time.
 Waymo is one of those "other bets".
 Its valuation continues to swell as it grows with time.
 Make sure you're allocating at least a little capital to moonshots.

 **Be Careful With Debt**

 Going into debt is a tactical move when done in the right conditions.
 However, going into debt to buy a car, for example, is highly questionable unless it enables your source of income.
 Businesses sometimes use debt to run and invest in their business.
 However, the best type of business is one with healthy free cash flow that can fund operations rather than via debt.
 On a personal finance level, stay disciplined with your credit cards.

+**Diversify If Possible**

+Companies with multiple sources of revenue are more durable.
+Disney has its theme parks cash cow, but its also reaping at the box office.
+It's also profitable in streaming.
+That's 3 ways they are winning.
+Similarly, we should diversify our streams of income.
+Having a job is great, but what about a side hustle?
+That's how you get ahead and build resiliency.

+**Strategically Build Cash Position**

+Sometimes it makes sense to hold more cash for the extra optionality.
+Ideally, we want to be fully deployed.
+Sometimes we should be like Berkshire Hathaway, who has accumulated an excessively large cash position in recent years.
+In our case, holding cash ensures we are able to pay the bills.
+It has the same function for businesses.
+They can pay bills, pay their shareholders or invest in the business.
+This is why as investors, we want to err on the side of full deployment.
+However, we can't ignore the function of cash in facilitating our day to day life.